kush1920/Rejuvenate_Heritage/README.md

 - Better Neural Style Transfer Model
 - Better System requirements for training .
-- More Damaged and Clean images for making mode really damaged images .
+- More Damaged and Clean images for making more really damaged images .

 ## Team Members